mdekermadec/ezdb/README.md

 ```php
 $db->fill_list_with_primary_key = true;
 ```
- - EzDB can automaticelly set SQL_CALC_FOUND_ROWS in each SQL query so that you can findout how much entry are found in your query:
+ - EzDB can automatically set SQL_CALC_FOUND_ROWS in each SQL query so that you can find out how much entry are found in your query:
 ```php
 $db->auto_get_found_rows = true;
 $total = $db->GetAffectedRows();
 ```
-- to change default cache TTL, 300 seconds by default:
+- to change the default cache TTL, 300 seconds by default:
 ```php
 $db->default_cache_ttl = 300;
 ```